DICKY1987/cli_multi_rapid_DEV/README.md

 they are preconfigured so that continuous integration (CI) pipelines can enforce formatting, linting, static type checking and unit test execution.

-To run the test suite locally using the built‑in Python `unittest` runner:
+To run the test suite locally using the builtâ€‘in Python `unittest` runner:

 ```bash
 python -m unittest discover -s tests -v